What is Youth Engagement?

 YAC is involved in programming decisions and promotion, partnerships with community organization on various mental health projects, as well as planning and running mental health related initiatives and events across the city.
 All youth who attend YAC earn volunteer hours.
 If you are passionate about mental health advocacy, this is the group for you!

 YAC IS CURRENTLY RECRUITING!
 Contact us at ynra@cheo.on.ca to if you’re interested in applying.
-You can also attend our YAC Open House Event on Wednesday, Feb.
-8th, from 6-8pm.

 Youth Opportunities